cn0047/stash/ed/javascript/README.md

 that were part of the outer function when the inner function was returned.

 **this**, The value of this within any given function call is determined by *how the function is called*.
+Function's own execution context.

+Rule 4: `new` keyword: new object will be created; this object linked to different object;
+this object bounded to function; function will implicit perform return `this`;
+`new` override hard binding.
+Rule 3: Explicit binding - `func.call` & `func.apply`;
+Rule 2: Implicit binding - reference to a function via object property reference (`obj.foo()`);
+Rule 1: Default binding - strict mode - undefined; non strict - global object (window);

 **Prototype** helps objects to be linked together in a hierarchy.
 Each function in JavaScript has a member called prototype,